Curriculum at a Glance

 Lastly, we end the year with a specific study of our nation's geography focusing on individual states for the purpose of researching and report writing.
 We will simulate traveling the country in order to design our own tour guide of our diverse country.
 Our cross-country journey will take us from west to east coast across the major interstates.
 We will track our journey using Google Maps; keep a record of our finances in Excel; and research each tour stop to create a project to share with the class.

-- Word Study: Greek/Latin roots, contractions, etc.
+- Word Study: Greek/Latin roots, suffixes/prefixes, contractions, homophones, etc.

 - Read Aloud